22 Ultimate Questions to Ask Before Signing Apartment Lease

 13. How Do I Pay Rent?

-15. Do you change the locks between tenants, and other safety considerations?
+14. Do you change the locks between tenants?

 Find out what apartment safety items are in place.
 For example, are the locks changed between tenants?
 Does each apartment have at least one deadbolt?
 Do the common area doors automatically close behind them?
 Does management keep keys under supervised control?